Basketball Without Borders

+Basketball Without Borders is a collaborative global development and community relations outreach program between FIBA and the NBA.

 History

 Billed as a “summer camp for 12–14-year-olds designed to promote friendship and understanding through sport,” the initial editions focused on peace and international relations, bringing together youths from former Yugoslavia in 2001 shortly after the Yugoslav Wars and from Greece and Turkey in 2002 amidst tense Greek–Turkish relations, with leading participation from the UN in both cases.

 From the 2003 editions onwards, basketball became the focus of the camps.
 The age of the participants grew (17 on average) and participants are now mostly selected for their potential, although the selection process by FIBA and national federations is an inclusive system that sees consensual selections from weaker basketball countries.

 2003 also saw the first edition of the camp in Africa, seen as uncharted basketball territory at the time.
 The camps would later expand to the Americas in 2004 and Asia in 2005, including youth from all around the globe (those from Oceania have attended editions in the latter two mentioned regions).

 A global camp was first organized in 2015 in New York City as part of the All-Star Game Weekend, giving an opportunity for selected players, identified as the best in their regions, to have a taste of the game at its highest level.
 This was announced as a recurring annual event.

-The camps have gradually become a hotspot for scouts, with an impressive number of former campers who have made it into the NBA (see Attendees) and college basketball.
+The camps have gradually become a hotspot for scouts, with a substantial number of former campers who have made it into the NBA (see Attendees) and college basketball.
 They are seen as a means of spotting unheralded talent with high upside.
 Players such as Luc Mbah a Moute and Bruno Caboclo are noted examples.

-Though basketball skill is now at the forefront of the camp, the social goal is also still pre-eminent.
-Few campers are expected to make it as pros and a declared goal of the camp is to develop its attendees life-skills, with an emphasis on leadership and personal relations, to make them leaders of change in their home countries.
+Though basketball skill are now at the forefront of the camp, its social goal remains equally important.
+Few campers are expected to become professional players, and one of the camp's stated goals to develop its attendees' life-skills, with an emphasis on leadership and personal relationship, so that they can become leaders of change in their home countries.

 Ideally, the personal goal for them is to enter a high school or college in the U.S. to get an education they can use in the future.
 In a given year it was estimated more than 60 former participants were playing and studying in American colleges.

 There is a camp for girls as well with coaches from FIBA and the WNBA; however, it receives far less exposure than the boys tournaments.

 Basketball Without Borders and program director Masai Ujiri are profiled in Hubert Davis's 2016 documentary film Giants of Africa.